nikola04/discord-music-stream/README.md

-# DJPatak Player
+ # Disocrd Music Player
-Player written for DJPatak Bot.
+Mainly written for playing music on Discord.

 Scrapping data and audio from soundcloud.